FOUNDERTICHI WILKERSON KASSEL

 Ghen Laraya Long is an experienced international technology and entertainment attorney and the current VP of Technology for the Executive board.
 She specializes in transactional contracts for the creation, production and distribution of traditional media content over new media platforms.
 She is the current VP of Business and Legal Affairs for Mandalay Digital Group Inc. and it’s wholly owned subsidiary Digital Turbine Inc., specializing in B2B mobile applications.
 She also has a roster of technotainment clients ranging from producers, directors, writers, musicians and actors as well as startups for whom she provides advice and production attorney services.

 Elizabeth Raposo is Senior Vice President of Production for Paramount Pictures.
 She joined the company in 2005 as a Director of Development.
-While at Paramount, Raposo has worked on such films as MISSION IMPOSSIBLE: GHOST PROTOCOL, STAR TREK, MORNING GLORY, AND THE LAST AIRBENDER.
-She is currently in post-production on JACK REACHER and STAR TREK 2, and she is in pre-production on TEENAGE MUTANT NINJA TURTLES.
-Prior to working at Paramount Pictures, Elizabeth was Director of Development for Protozoa Pictures, a New York-based production company founded in 1996 by director Darren Aronofsky and producing partner Eric Watson.
+While at Paramount, Raposo has worked on such films as MISSION IMPOSSIBLE: GHOST PROTOCOL, STAR TREK, SUPER 8, JACK REACHER, STAR TREK INTO DARKNESS, TEENAGE MUTANT NINJA TURTLES and INTERSTELLAR.

 VALERIE VAN GALDER